Why am I still hungry on semaglutide?

 “It’s normal to be hungry as a human,” says Harris-Pincus.
 “While semaglutide does suppress hunger, each body will respond differently.”

-But, you should still get hungry.
-As Pincus-Harris says, that’s part of being human.
+But it’s normal to still get hungry.
 Hunger is your body’s way of telling you that it’s time to eat.

-How long does it take for semaglutide to suppress appetite?
+How long does it take for semaglutide to reduce appetite?

-How long semaglutide takes to suppress appetite can depend on the individual, the dosage you are taking, and other factors such as your lifestyle and personal health situation.
+How long semaglutide takes to reduce appetite depends on the dosage you are taking, and other factors such as your lifestyle and personal health situation.

 In some studies of semaglutide, people reported less hunger, fewer cravings, and better control over their eating within 12 weeks.
-In others, the appetite suppression was studied at week 20, and continued to improve for up to 2 years, at which point, participants reported:
+In other studies, people taking semaglutide reported feeling less hungry compared with those on placebo after 20 weeks of use and found that the effects continued to improve for up to two years.
+Participants also reported:

 • Less desire for salty and spicy food